-The primary dural repair was attempted using direct sutures or sutureless nonpenetrating clips (Figure 5A). ^{123,56} Small size (within 1 cm) durotomy could be repaired using several pieces of a fibrin sealant patch (TachoSil) (Figure 5B). ^{23,24,15,16,56} stenosis for Lumbar Stenosis Lumbar Stenosis Complications Central or lateral recess stenosis Dural tear (CSF leak) Pseudo-meningocele Postoperative epidural hematoma Incomplete decompression Increased epidural pressure (headache, neck pain) Neural injury Transient weakness Hypesthesia Postoperative instability Facet joint injury Foraminal or extraforaminal Hydroperitoneum
+The primary dural repair was attempted using direct sutures or sutureless nonpenetrating clips (Figure 5A).^{123,36} Small size (within 1 cm) durotomy could be repaired using several pieces of a fibrin sealant patch (TachoSil) (Figure 5B).^{127,414,51,61,30}

-If CSF leaks through an epidural drainage catheter and bag or skin wound, hydration with bed rest is recommended from 5-7 days postoperatively.
-If the CSF leak is not controlled with conservative management, lumbar puncture and CSF drainage (CSF perioperative diversion) should be considered for 3-5 days.
-Autologous epidural blood patches may be another option for CSF leakage.
-Revision surgery for dural sutures should be considered in patients with an uncontrolled continuous CSF leak (Table 3).
+If CSF leaks through an epidural drainage catheter and bag or skin wound, hydration with bed rest is recommended from ${5-7}$ days postoperatively.
+If the CSF leak is not controlled with

 Figure 3.
-Incidental durotomy occurred during biportal endoscopic decompression for central stenosis (A and B)
+Incidental durotomy occurred during biportal endoscopic decompression for central stenosis (A and B).